Fiyinfoluwa6/Fiyinfoluwa6/README.md

 ## About Me

-- 🌐 Data Science and Analytics professional
+- 🌐 Data Scientist and Analytics professional
-- 🚀 Experienced in deploying machine learning models in production
+- 🚀 Experienced in building analytical solution and deploying machine learning models in production
-- 💼 Industry experience: Financial Services, Telecoms, Marketing Technology
+- 💼 Industry experience: Financial Services, Telecoms, Marketing Technology, Consulting

 ## Skills and Expertise